 For Muslim women, the choice to wear a headscarf is intended to be a deeply personal one, and Iran’s overarching dress code has been a point of contention since its adoption after the Islamic Revolution in 1979.
 Women have long been arrested for pushing back against modesty laws — including in 2018, when 29 women were arrested for going without their hijabs in public.

 The protests have been met with a deadly crackdown from the Iranian government.

-Across the country, growing protests have been met with brutal violence from Iranian forces, which have have killed more than 400 protesters.
+Across the country, growing protests have been met with violent suppression from Iranian forces, which have have killed more than 500 protesters.
 According to the New York Times, Iranian forces have said that the average age of protesters is 15.
 Amnesty International has called for “global action” in response to the deadly crackdowns.

 Growing protests at universities across Iran have been met with police violence.
 In October, riot police reportedly confronted hundreds of students at Sharif University of Technology in Tehran with tear gas, paintball guns, and nonlethal steel-pellet guns and CNN reported that Iranian officials confirmed they were detaining student protesters in mental-health institutions to “reform them.”
 The New York Times has documented “raids on high schools in cities across Iran, where plainclothes militia and intelligence agents interrogated, beat and searched students or where school authorities threatened or attacked students.”